constgen/neutrino-preset-svelte/README.md

 ## Quickstart

 After installing Neutrino and the Svelte preset, add a new directory named `src` in the root of the project, with a single JS file named `index.js` in it.
-You can mound you application to the document `<body>`.
+You can mount you application to the document `<body>`.
 Edit your `src/index.js` file with the following:

 ```js
 import Main from './main.html'